anyatokar/mfte-seattle/README.md

 ## Purpose

-This web application helps people find rent-reduced housing by mapping buildings that participate in Seattle's MFTE (Multifamily Tax Exemption) program.
+This web application rent-reduced housing in Seattle by featuring currently available and generally existing units in a user-friendly and accessible way.

 It currently supports 3,000 monthly active users on average.

-**New!** A feature that allows building managers to add real-time availability using a manager portal has been deployed (but not yet advertised).
+**New!** Soft-launched a feature that allows building managers to add real-time availability using a manager portal.

 ## Technologies